 - Colorado resident

-- U.S. Citizen or eligible non-citizen
+- U.S. citizen or eligible non-citizen

 - Federal Pell Grant eligible (or eligible ASSET student with significant financial need)

-- Working on first bachelor's degree
+- Undergraduate working on first bachelor's degree

-Read the CU Promise FAQs for additional information.
+Check out the CU Promise FAQs for additional information.